robalaban/notes/site/notes/good_habits_remote_engineer.md

 ---
-title: 🚧 - Creating good habbits as a remote engineer
+title: 🚧 - Creating good habits as a remote engineer
 excerpt: A brief talk about productivity, mental health and workplace culture in the era of remote work - as seen through the eyes of an engineer
 date: 2020-09-21
 tags: